cjy-2001/song-recommender/proposal.md

   3. Explanation: Designing and implementing the explanation component, providing clear and informative justifications for each recommendation.

 ## Explainability:
-The system will provide explanations for each song recommendation, highlighting shared attributes with liked songs (content-based), similarities with other users' preferences (collaborative filtering), or satisfied rules/conditions (rule-based).
+The system will provide explanations for each song recommendation, highlighting shared attributes with provided songs (content-based), similarities with other users' preferences (collaborative filtering), or satisfied rules/conditions (rule-based).

 ## Annotated Bibliography:
 - K. V, S. B, U. M and V. R, "Machine Learning Model Based System Design For Music Recommendation," 2023 International Conference on System, Computation, Automation and Networking (ICSCAN), PUDUCHERRY, India, 2023, pp. 1-5, doi: 10.1109/ICSCAN58655.2023.10394917.